 - Wire racks

 - 2 ¼ cups all-purpose flour

 - 1 teaspoon baking soda

 - ½ cup white sugar

 - 2 tablespoons Kahlua or coffee liqueur

 - 10-ounce bag chocolate chunks plus additional for topping, optional

-- In a small bowl, stir together the flour, espresso powder, baking soda and salt.
+- In a small bowl, stir together the flour, espresso powder, cornstarch, baking soda and salt.
 Set aside.